 Sleeping habits alone have been shown to affect the immune system.
-When poor sleeping habits are combined with regular high intensity exercise the negative impacts on the immune system are even more severe.
+When poor sleeping habits are combined with regular high-intensity exercise the negative impacts on the immune system are even more severe.
 As per CDC recommendation, adults should sleep between 7-9h per night.
-To maximize sleep quality is is recommended to:
+To maximize sleep quality it is recommended to:

 - Stick to a sleeping schedule

 - Avoid alcohol, caffeine, and heavy meals in the evening

 - Sleep in a cool, quiet, and dark room